manishdait/brainjuck/README.md

 mvn clean compile assembly:single
 ```

-3. Alternatively, if you have the .deb file:
+3. Alternatively, you can user .deb file in `release` folder:

-If you have the `.deb` file for the BrainJuck Interpreter, you can install it directly using the package manager of your Linux distribution.
+You can install it directly using the package manager of your Linux distribution.
 For example, if you're using `apt`:

 ```
 sudo apt install /path/to/brainjuck.deb